 In addition, the minor's curriculum is intended to broaden and deepen students’ understanding of all aspects of the impacts of the economic principles of free enterprise on society, the business sector, and the individual.
 In doing so, the collection of course offerings provides comparisons with other prominent perspectives on market behavior and business practices, and focus on similarities and differences in their underlying value systems.

-Housed in the Department of Finance, students interested in the minor must apply in person by meeting with the department chair for an interview.
+Housed in the Department of Finance, students interested in the minor must apply in person by meeting with Dr. Christiansen for an interview.
 To be approved, the application requires the department chair’s signature.
 Please note the minor credential is not intended as a diploma or a degree.

 The minor is offered only to undergraduates currently pursuing a College of Business major.
 Applicants may not be registered as special students.
 In addition, students must have a GPA of 3.2 or above to take part in the minor coursework.

 The required number of credits for the minor is 12 hours.
 There is no time limit, other than that the minor curriculum must be completed between the time of a student’s admission to the College of Business and graduation from the College of Business.
 Transfer credits are not accepted.

 All minor course credits can be counted toward a student’s 120 hour degree requirement.
 But none, other than The Legal and Ethical Environment of Business (BUL 3310) which is a general business core requirement for all business majors, and Perspectives On Free Enterprise (GEB 4455), which qualifies as an elective for completion of the finance major undergraduate program of study, fulfills specific requirements for any major offered in the College of Business .